 It’s also worth knowing which plastic is recyclable, as much of it is not.
 There are many plastic-based products that won’t ever break down and can’t be recycled.
 Typically, the firm plastic used to make plastic bottles is recyclable, especially clear or white-coloured plastic.
 Other colours are less likely to be recycled, while certain types of plastic, such as PVC and polystyrene, are difficult to recycle and are therefore not recycled.

-Most plastic items and packaging have a symbol attached, which let you know what type of plastic it’s made from.
+Most plastic items and packaging have a symbol attached, which lets you know what type of plastic it’s made from.
 It’s a good idea to learn the different symbols so you can then check with your local authority to see which types of plastic are recycled in your area.
 See recyclenow.com for information on the different plastic symbols and what they mean.

 Plastic in teabags

 If you’ve ever wondered why you find pieces of fine mesh in your compost heap, it’s because the majority of teabags contain polypropylene to seal the edges of the teabags.
 Pressure is mounting for manufacturers to eliminate it from their products.
-In the meantime, avoid plastic by using ‘pryramid’ teabags or those with a string and tag, or buy loose leaf tea.
+In the meantime, avoid plastic by using ‘pyramid’ teabags or those with a string and tag, or buy loose leaf tea.